 It is the policy of the City of Snellville, as part of its commitment to equal employment opportunity, to provide a work environment free of intimidation or harassment.
-Acts of harassment on the basis of race, gender, sexual orientation, color, religion, age, national origin, disability, or veteran status are strictly prohibited.
-The City will not permit conduct, whether intentional or unintentional, occurring between employees and/ or volunteer or between an employee and /or volunteer and a client, customer or other non- employee that creates an intimidating, hostile, or offensive working environment for others.
+Acts of harassment on the basis of race, sex, sexual orientation, color, religion, age, national origin, disability, genetic information, or veteran status are strictly prohibited.
+The City will not permit conduct, whether intentional or unintentional, occurring between an employee and/or volunteer or between an employee and /or volunteer and a client, customer or other non-employee that creates an intimidating, hostile, or offensive working environment for others.